rivit98/rivit98.github.io/content/posts/2023_01_08-rwctf-2022-tinyvm/index.md

     - binexp
 ---

-This week I participated in [Real World CTF 5th](https://ctftime.org/event/1797) and solved a challenge called `tinyvm`.
-It is a VM pwn challenge where we need to spawn a shell on a remote target.
+This week was an exhilarating one as I had the opportunity to take part in the renowned [Real World CTF 5th](https://ctftime.org/event/1797) event.
+Among the various mind-bending challenges I encountered, one particularly intriguing puzzle called tinyvm caught my attention.
+This challenge involved delving into the realm of VM pwn, as we set out on a quest to successfully spawn a shell on a remote target.
 Here is my writeup for it.

 ## Description